You have the right to fight that decision and we can help.

 Veterans Representatives are compensated based on a percentage of the past due benefits they are able to obtain for you.
 Our office charges between 20% and 30% of whatever past due benefits you are entitled to.
 In other words, from the date of your filing the claim until the date the case is won, the fee would be 20% or 30% of the past due benefits.
 The fee amount depends on the difficulty and/or complexity of the case.
 If the fee is 20%, then the amount is usually withheld from the past due benefits and paid to us by the VA.
 If the fee is 30%, the benefits are paid to the Veteran and the Veteran pays us.

 If you decide to speak with us, we will schedule an appointment either over the phone or in person.
 If possible we would like you to mail, email or fax a copy of your most recent decision prior to the appointment.
 After we discuss your case we will send you a letter summarizing your case and your options.
 If we need additional information that you do not have, the letter will contain authorizations to obtain the C file or medical records.
 We cannot proceed until you sign and return the authorizations.
 If we believe we can assist you with your claim, we will offer to represent you and send you the required authorizations to sign and return to us.

 If you decide you need a representative, we offer free consultations about your claim.
-Please fill out our Free Consultation Form and we will contact you to speak with you further.
-You are also welcome to call our office at (520)881-8300 and set up a free consultation either over the phone or in person.
+Please fill out our Free Consultation Form or text us and we will contact you to speak with you further.
+You are also welcome to call our office at (520) 881-8300 and set up a free consultation either over the phone or in person.
 Our address is 2573 North 1st Avenue in Tucson and 1001 North Central Avenue, Suite 701 in Phoenix.